 Under your Permitted Development rights you can build a swimming pool within your garden, provided that the total area covered by the pool does not exceed 50% of the area of the garden curtilage.

-15. Do I Need Planning Permission to Create New Access?
+16. Do I Need Planning Permission to Create a New Driveway?

 It might be best to obtain a Certificate of Lawful Development from your local authority, confirming the project falls within PD.
 An application usually costs around £75.

 This will depend on the classification of the road you are looking to create access from/to.
 Creating a new vehicular access onto an unclassified road can be done under PD, but you will need planning permission to create accesses onto classified roads.